kemichai/rfmpy/docs/tutorial.rst

 Introduction
 ~~~~~~~~~~~~
-Here you can find a tutorial for calculating time-to-depth migration for a given subset of seismic waveform data
+This tutorial demonstrates how to calculate time-to-depth migration for 100 randomly selected receiver functions,
-from the **YYY** seismic network in order to map the thickness and phase boundaries of the mantle transition zone
-(e.g., 410 km, 520 km, and 660 km discontinuities).
+enabling the mapping of the mantle transition zone (e.g., the 410 km, 520 km, and 660 km discontinuities).

 .. note::
-    For the MTZ example we start the tutorial from having calculated the receiver functions (for how to start from
+    For the MTZ example, the tutorial begins with pre-calculated receiver functions.
-    raw waveform data have a look at the previous example).
+    If you need guidance on starting from raw waveform data, refer to the previous example.

 Download example receiver function dataset
 ~~~~~~~~~~~~